 Customs duties are a business expense.
 Their reduction drops to the bottom line, thereby increasing profits!

 An additional effect of reduced costs is the ability they afford to reduce prices!

 These suits have remarkable effects on market share and competitiveness generally.

 Canada has recently introduced a sanction based regime comprised of a plethora of administrative monetary penalties, both burdensome and expensive, to “facilitate” customs compliance, i.e. with customs and international trade rules and regulations.

 The client (and the advice) should also enjoy the protection of solicitor-client privilege.

-Gottlieb & Associates is a boutique firm specializing in customs and international trade law for almost 40 years.
-Gottlieb & Associates has offices in Montreal and Ottawa.
+Gottlieb & Associates is a boutique firm specializing in customs and international trade law for over 50 years.
+Gottlieb & Associates has offices in Montreal.